williams-cs/swell/README.md

 Please [read the following instructions](https://github.com/williams-cs/swell/blob/master/tutorials/editdemo.md) for submitting changes to SWELL.
 It is _very important_ that you not commit breaking changes to the `master` branch!

+## SWELL syntax

+We have an [informal syntax specification here](https://github.com/williams-cs/swell/blob/master/tutorials/swell-cheatsheet.md).
+Please update this document if you add or modify syntax.

 ## Modules
 **How to Build a Module**
 1. Come up with a goal: draw a circle, write text, make a scene, etc, and a clever name for the module.